Applications of extrapolations to wavelet characterization of various function spaces and extension operators: Examples of Banach lattices to which Theorems and are applicable

 To our knowledge, the wavelet characterization of the Lorentz spaces $L^{p,q}({\mathbb R}^n)$ for $1 < p < \infty$ and $1 \le q \le \infty$ has been established by Soardi \cite{Soardi}.

 It is important to note that Lorentz spaces $L^{p,\infty}({ \mathbb R}^n)$, also known as the weak Lebesgue spaces ${\rm W}L^p({\mathbb R}^n)$, are not separable.
-Therefore, in this case, we cannot apply Theorem \ref{thm:241226-1} to obtain norm equivalence.
+Therefore, in this case, we cannot apply Theorem \ref{thm:241226-1} to obtain the unconditional convergence.
 However, according to Remark \ref{rem:241226-1}, for any $\eta \in (1,p)$ and any $f \in {\rm W}L^p({\mathbb R}^n)$, there exists an $A_1$-weight $w$ (which is independent of $f$) such that the convergence of the expansion in Theorem \ref{thm:241226-1} occurs in $L^{\eta}(w)$.